Attaching a disk to a VM

 Note

 You can only attach a local disk to a VM on a dedicated host while creating it.
-For more information, see this guide.
+For more information, see these guides.

 - In the management console

-, select the folder the VM belongs to. - Select Compute Cloud.
+, select the folder the VM belongs to. - Go to Compute Cloud.

 - In the left-hand panel, select